New Hampshire primary gets real as candidates flock to file before deadline: Surprises in store?

 The billionaire media mogul, philanthropist, and environmental and gun control advocate took aim at the current field of Democratic contenders at a political event Monday in Washington, D.C.

-"I have my reservations about the people running and their campaigning the promises they're making that they can't fulfill and their willingness to admit what is possible and what isn't and their inconsistency from day-to-day,” he said as he chided the White House hopefuls.
+"I have my reservations about the people running and their campaigning, the promises they're making that they can't fulfill and their willingness to admit what is possible and what isn't and their inconsistency from day-to-day,” he said as he chided the White House hopefuls.

 An adviser to Bloomberg declined to answer when asked if Granite Staters should expect a visit by the former mayor during the primary filing period.